-You can read about the parasite’s life cycle in considerably more detail here.
-(Dr. Kazcos is the premier expert on baylisascaris) Occasionally, the parasite will enter the eye of these non-raccoon species causing severe damage. (ref) Baby raccoons as young as three months old can already be passing baylisascaris eggs in their stool. (ref)
+Occasionally, this parasite will enter the eye of these non-raccoon species causing severe damage. (read here) Baby raccoons as young as three months old can already be passing baylisascaris eggs in their stool. (read here)

 Is Baylisascaris More Common In Raccoons In Some Localities Than Others?

 Studies of raccoons in various parts of the US have found different rates of infection.
 Baylisascaris eggs do not survive well in the dry, hot conditions found in some areas.
 Urban raccoons are more likely to consume garbage, and dog and cat chows than their normal infected prey animals so perhaps, they have slightly less exposure to Baylisascaris through the prey they would normally eat.
 Yet diseases of all kinds tend to spread more quickly in crowded condition.
 We do not know how those two factors might interplay to influence parasite numbers.
-Because immature and young-of-the-year raccoons tend to have more parasites, Baylisascaris seem to be more common in late summer and fall when that year’s raccoon offspring are maturing and prevalent.
-You can read two articles that discuss some of these points here and here.
+Because immature and young-of-the-year raccoons tend to have more parasites, Baylisascaris seems to be more common in late summer and fall when that year’s raccoon offspring are maturing and prevalent.

 What Happens When These Parasites Get Into A Human Being?

 Should you, or a family member inadvertently swallow an infective Baylisascaris egg, it will continue with its development just like it would have in the rodent or bird intermediate host that it was designed to infect.
 It will hatch in your digestive system, the larva will penetrate through the intestinal wall and begin its wandering throughout the body.
 All intermediate hosts recognize this larva as a foreign invader (foreign protein) and attempt to wall it off with defensive cells and tissue (granuloma).
 If this granuloma forms in a non-critical area, it is not of much importance.
 With extended time, your body defenses will kill and absorb it.
-If, however, this granuloma forms in the brain, eyes, or spinal cord (ref) it will cause severe damage.
+If, however, this granuloma forms in the brain, eyes, or spinal cord it will cause severe damage.
 Often, that damage, once apparent, is permanent.
-Occasionally it is not. (ref) That is the case with most other ascarids. (ref1, ref2) This occurs with no apparent symptoms in the victim and with no one the wiser that such a thing occurred.
+Occasionally, it is not.
+This occurs with no apparent symptoms in the victim and with no one the wiser that such a thing occurred.
 If, however, the Baylisascaris larva lodges in the victim’s brain or eye, the body’s attempt to destroy it can damage that organ quite a bit.
 In those cases, loss of vision, paralysis and mental changes all occur.
-Even dog roundworms occasionally cause this. (ref)
+Even dog roundworms occasionally cause this. (read here)

 One of the body’s defense cells, responsible for fighting foreign invaders like Baylisascaris, is the eosinophil.
 A high eosinophil blood count (eosinophilia) is often the most reliable clue to physicians that a parasite like Baylisascaris might be responsible.
-Should large numbers of these raccoon roundworm eggs be eaten, the symptoms are likely to be much like those seen in children (or adults) who have consumed large numbers of dog roundworm eggs (Toxocara canis) by accident. (visceral larval migrans).
-You can read about that problem here.
+Should large numbers of these raccoon roundworm eggs be eaten, the symptoms are likely to be much like those seen in children (or adults) who have consumed large numbers of dog roundworm eggs (Toxocara canis) by accident. (=visceral larval migrans).
 It has been difficult for physicians to diagnose Baylisascaris infections in humans with accuracy.
-However, a recent blood test (RA ELISA) may be effective in doing so.
-You can read about that test here.
+However, a recently developed form of the ELISA test may be effective in doing so.
+You can read about that test as it pertains to baylisascaris detection here.

 What Adds To A Person’s Risk?